 October 22, Yujun Zhu, Dynamics beyond uniform hyperbolicity, 2.
 Dynamics of non-uniformly hyperbolic diffeomorphisms

-October 29, Athanase Papadopoulos (Université de Strasbourg et CNRS), TBA
+October 29, Athanase Papadopoulos (Université de Strasbourg et CNRS),

 November 5, Zhe Wang, On Weil-Peterssen geometry for Teichmuller spaces I